 Case History Summary.
 Hilda’s case received wide and persistent media coverage for over ten years, and to date has inspired six books and chapters in four books, three plays and several TV documentaries.
 UK national media interest revived in June 2003 following a two-year Cold Case Review by the West Mercia Police which led to 35 year-old Andrew George being charged with her abduction and murder, nearly 20 years after her death.
 His trial in April-May 2005 was a travesty of justice, failing to investigate what happened between Hilda’s abduction and the discovery of her body almost three days later.
 Because George’s DNA was found in semen on a slip on Hilda’s body, and his fingerprints were found in her house, he was convicted despite bearing no resemblance to the driver of her car and being unable to drive.
 Sentenced to 13 years’ imprisonment without parole, he will not be released until 2018.
 Following a failed appeal in 2006, Robert Green obtained crucial new information including different DNA which would acquit George and prove that at least one other man was involved in Hilda’s murder.

 Pursuing the Truth.
-In his recently published book, A Thorn in Their Side: The Hilda Murrell Murder, Green chronicles how Hilda inspired him to support her radical views on the environment, nuclear energy and eventually weapons.
+In his book, A Thorn in Their Side: The Hilda Murrell Murder, Green chronicles how Hilda inspired him to support her radical views on the environment, nuclear energy and eventually weapons.
 This was despite his 20-year naval career (1962-82) during which he operated nuclear weapons in carrier-borne strike jets and anti-submarine helicopters before finally running the team providing intelligence support to the Fleet.

 Green was more than Hilda’s nephew and next of kin.
 After his mother Betty, Hilda’s younger sister, died in 1964 when he was a 19 year-old Midshipman, he developed a close friendship with his aunt.
 She became his mentor, and conferred with him about her work opposing nuclear energy.
 Radicalised by her murder, he took up her torch, helping to stop the building of a nuclear power plant, and becoming the first ex-Royal Navy Commander with nuclear weapon experience to oppose them.

-His intention in writing A Thorn in Their Side is, first, to expose a blatant miscarriage of justice and re-open Hilda’s case.
+His intention in writing A Thorn in Their Side is, first, to expose a probable miscarriage of justice and re-open Hilda’s case.
 In so doing, he wishes to clear his name and put the record straight about his involvement in the sinking of the Belgrano during the Falklands War.
 Also, he explains why he became convinced that the Belgrano motive provided the trigger to move against Hilda, in a carefully planned operation to abduct her to a safe house for interrogation under torture on what she knew about this and embarrassing information about the Sizewell reactor design, before being left to be found dead in order to discourage others.
 As the current British government presses to replace nuclear power plants and weapons, Hilda’s arguments have lost none of their force.
 Green argues for an independent inquiry to prevent such corrupt abuse of the system of British justice and governance in future.